mingfang/terraform-provider-k8s/docs/resources/autoscaling_v2beta1_horizontal_pod_autoscaler.md

 metrics contains the specifications for which to use to calculate the desired replica count (the maximum replica count across all metrics will be used).
 The desired replica count is calculated multiplying the ratio between the target value and the current value by the current number of pods.
 Ergo, metrics used must decrease as the pod count is increased, and vice-versa.
 See the individual metric source types for more information about how each type of metric must respond.

+## container_resource

+container resource refers to a resource metric (such as those specified in requests and limits) known to Kubernetes describing a single container in each pod of the current scale target (e.g. CPU or memory).
+Such metrics are built in to Kubernetes, and have special scaling options on top of those available to normal per-pod metrics using the "pods" source.
+This is an alpha feature and can be enabled by the HPAContainerMetrics feature flag.

+#### container

+###### Required •  TypeString

+container is the name of the container in the pods of the scaling target
+#### name

+###### Required •  TypeString

+name is the name of the resource in question.
+#### target_average_utilization

+######  TypeInt

+targetAverageUtilization is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
+#### target_average_value

+######  TypeString

+targetAverageValue is the target value of the average of the resource metric across all relevant pods, as a raw value (instead of as a percentage of the request), similar to the "pods" metric source type.
 ## external

 external refers to a global metric that is not associated with any Kubernetes object.
 It allows autoscaling based on information coming from components running outside of cluster (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster).